netplusdesign/home-performance-ang-flask/README.md

 See [home-performance-flask-api](https://github.com/netplusdesign/home-performance-flask-api)

-There are 2 branches.

 * `master` - works within the Flask framework alongside the api on the same server.
-* `gh-pages` - is a standalone angular frontend that can live on any server.
-Used mainly for testing.
+* There was a `gh-pages` branch, a standalone configuration for demo purposes, but Github's mandatory enforcement of HTTPS makes this complicated and expensive.

 Working version of master branch at: http://netplusdesign.com/

-Working version of `gh-pages` branch at: http://netplusdesign.github.io/home-performance-ang-flask/dist/app/

 ## Requires